Tinesra/GA-summary-GroupCYCLOPS/section1.md

 **Department of Informatics**
 and a new degree program:
 **Bachelor of Library and Information Science (BLIS)**.
-Librarians are now part of our faculty members, enriching our academic community.
+Librarians are now part of our faculty members.

 ---